RocketSoftware/uniface-ux/README.md

 # Uniface UX

 Uniface UX (for more specific, also called UX Widgets) is referred to a repository and a project for a set of widgets that are implemented using the UX Widget Interface.
-This set is provided by Rocket Software, and is a part of its Uniface product, and it can be used to implement the Web UI widgets in DSP components.
+This set is provided by Rocket Software, as part of its Uniface product, and can be used to implement the Web UI widgets in DSP components.

-Its public repository is located in Github at https://github.com/RocketSoftware/uniface-ux.
+Its public repository is available on GitHub at the following URL: https://github.com/RocketSoftware/uniface-ux.

 UX Widgets is published under the BSD 3-Clause [License](LICENSE).

 For the detail of UX Widgets, see
 - UX Widgets, Uniface Library 10.4
   https://docs.rocketsoftware.com/bundle/uniface_104/page/lzi1701171069984.html

 For current release, see [RELEASENOTE.md](RELEASENOTE.md).

-For history change logs on the older versions, see [CHANGELOG.md](CHANGELOG.md).
+For a record of changes in earlier versions, please refer to the CHANGELOG.md file, see [CHANGELOG.md](CHANGELOG.md).

 For the detail of UX Widgets, see
 - UX Widgets, Uniface Library 10.4
   https://docs.rocketsoftware.com/bundle/uniface_104/page/lzi1701171069984.html

 ## Repo structure

-This repo is the home of UX Widgets project.
-And it has a [NPM](https://www.npmjs.com/) project structure.
+This repo is the home of UX Widgets project and has a [NPM](https://www.npmjs.com/) project structure.

 Here is its content: